3submarine/docs.3submarine.com/_pages/privacypolicy.md

 January 14 2022

 # Privacy Policy
-Yellow Submarine built the Documents app as a Free app.
+Yellow Submarine built the ID Scanner app as a Free app.
 This SERVICE is provided by Yellow Submarine at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.